If you’ve been injured by a home appliance accident, you may be eligible for compensation from the manufacturer. Here’s what you need to know.

 Manufacturers will issue recall notices by notifying you directly (if you used your email or mailing address when purchasing the product), via newspaper and website publication, or all three.

 In most cases, manufacturers substitute the defective appliance for a new model.
 In other cases, where the appliance is too large to be returned, a representative will go to your home to make the necessary repairs.

-Due to strict quality control testing before products are available for retail sale, most home appliances are safe.
-Thus, most injuries occur because the consumer either failed to use the appliance in its intended way, abused it, failed to properly maintain it, or purposely ignored a manufacturer’s recall notice.
+Due to strict quality control testing before products are available for retail sale, home appliances are usually safe.
+Most injuries occur because the consumer either used the appliance improperly, abused it, failed to maintain it, or purposely ignored a manufacturer’s recall notice.